 Yes.
 Whatever lift you can do novice progression for, do so, as you’ll progress fastest.

-This is for people who have gained 80-90% of their genetic potential in terms strength and/or hypertrophy and are seeking to get the remaining 10-20%.
-This can get complicated.
-We spent 18 pages directly addressing it in The Muscle and Strength Training Pyramid, though I consider the entire 176 pages as necessary cover it fully enough, and a lifetime to master.
-If you enjoyed this article you’ll get a lot out of the book.
+This is for people who have gained 80–90% of their genetic potential in terms of strength and/or hypertrophy and are seeking to get the remaining 10–20%.
+This can get complicated and beyond the scope of this article.
+If you enjoyed this though, I think you’ll get a lot out of the book.